rayidghani/redshift-utils/README.md

 1. Generate create table statement (with csvsql)

-2. convert csv to utf-8 (with iconv)
+2. change encoding to utf-8 (with iconv)

 3. optional - split csv into several parts to load faster (with split)